devops329/devops/instruction/observability/observability.md

 ---

-When you run an application in your development environment you know that you are the only user and you can debug your usage with console output or breakpoints.
+When you run an application in your development environment, you know that you are the only user and you can debug your usage with console output or breakpoints.
 Things get significantly more complex when you deploy an application to a remote production environment and have millions of active customers.
-When you add the complexity of multiple components all working in a distributed architecture, including some that are running on the customer's device and others that run in 3rd party servers, it can be incredibly difficult to know where things are going wrong.
+When you add the complexity of multiple components in a distributed architecture, including some that are running on the customer's device and others that run in 3rd party servers, it can be incredibly difficult to know where things are going wrong.

 ![High level components](highLevelComponents.png)

-Has the database run out of memory, is an old version being deployed for the frontend, has the backend service lost network connectivity, is the 3rd party pizza factory experiencing a slowdown, or is there just some small bug in the code for any of those components?
+Has the database run out of memory?
+Is an old version being deployed for the frontend?
+Has the backend service lost network connectivity?
+Is the 3rd party pizza factory experiencing a slowdown, or is there just some small bug in the code for any of those components?

 Without being able to observe what is happening inside the box, you are left to guess what the problem is based entirely on external observations.
-That usually means that a frustrated customer is reporting a problem in very vague terms, or worse no one is reporting the problem and your customers are just walking away to your competitor.
+That usually means that a frustrated customer is reporting a problem in very vague terms, or worse, no one is reporting the problem and your customers are just walking away to your competitor, Session Cookies and Milk™.

 ## Observability tools